13 February 2009

 I gulped and continued a beginner-beginner lesson.
 After a few minutes, I thought things were going a bit better, so I asked the girl to grasp the neck rope and try to balance in two-point/galloping position.
 With my horse barely moving, the girl lost her balance and fell backward, crashing onto his croup, causing him to flinch forward about two feet.
 The girl slid off his rear and landed hard on her back.

 Luckily, she was not injured.
-But her mother started ranting that this was my fault because her daughter was "an expert western rider"--she actually said this again--and if she "had had reins, this wouldn't have happened."
-I thought to myself that if she'd had reins, the horse might well have gone over on her, but merely said that I didn't think I was a good fit as a teacher for her daughter.
+But her mother started ranting that this was my fault because her daughter was "an expert western rider"--she actually said this again--and if she "had the reins, this wouldn't have happened."
+I thought to myself that if she'd had reins, the horse might well have gone over on her even though he was bitless, but merely said that I didn't think I was a good fit as a teacher for her daughter.

 I breathed a huge sigh of relief when they pulled out of the driveway, and I went into the house to make a list of things to ask potential students in the future.